gsvalente/network_mapper/README.md

 - ✅ **Improved Performance**: Reduced scan times through intelligent filtering
 - ✅ **Better Reporting**: Cleaner output with device information

+### Known Issues
+- **False Positives**: Some services may be misidentified due to limited port scanning
+- **MAC Address Limitations**: Some devices may not have MAC addresses recorded in ARP tables
+- **Device Type Confidence**: Limited accuracy for unknown device types
+- **Device Type: Device type may be wrong due to small amount of ports open or found

 ### Future Enhancements
 - 🔮 **Advanced Vulnerability Scanning**: Integration with CVE databases
 - 🔮 **GUI Interface**: User-friendly graphical interface